Object Management Group

 Dr. Ben Calloni, Lockheed Martin Fellow and Co-chair, OMG Systems Assurance Task Force, will begin the Workshop with a cybersecurity primer for executive leaders, managers and engineers.
 Robert A. Martin, Senior Principal Engineer, MITRE and Steering Committee Member, Industrial Internet Consortium,will discuss the driving concepts behind creating the safe, secure, and reliable Industrial Internet of Things ecosystem.

-OMG chairs of IT standards task forces and representatives from Advanced Systems Management Group, CAST, cébé IT and Knowledge Management, Consortium for IT Software Quality, General Dynamics Mission Systems, KDM Analytics, Model Driven Solutions and PTCwill present the following sessions:
+OMG chairs of IT standards task forces and representatives from Advanced Systems Management Group, CAST, cébé IT and Knowledge Management, Consortium for Information & Software Quality , General Dynamics Mission Systems, KDM Analytics, Model Driven Solutions and PTCwill present the following sessions:

 - Security Views in the UAF® (Unified Architecture Framework) from Matthew Hause, GTM Solutions Specialist, Fellow, PTC; Co-chair, OMG UAF Task Force